Acceptor#

 Server certificate and key#

-// Certificate and key in same file
+// certificate and key in the same file

 acceptor.setCertificate("server.pem");

-// Certificate and key in separate files
+// certificate and key in separate files

 acceptor.setCertificate("cert.pem", "key.pem");